 Charter of the Nominating, Governance & Sustainability Committee of the Board Directors

 As approved by the Board of Directors on April 29, 2021

-The primary function of the Nominating and Governance Committee (the "Committee") is to assist the Board of Directors by (1) establishing qualifications and standards to serve as a director of the Company, (2) identifying and recommending individuals qualified to become directors of the Company, (3) recommending committee membership and committee Chairpersons, (4) developing, recommending and reviewing corporate governance standards and policies for the Company, including oversight of the Company’s Insider Trading Policy and Procedures and (5) reviewing the sustainability program of the Company.
+The primary function of the Nominating, Governance & Sustainability Committee (the "Committee") is to assist the Board of Directors by (1) establishing qualifications and standards to serve as a director of the Company, (2) identifying and recommending individuals qualified to become directors of the Company, (3) recommending committee membership and committee Chairpersons, (4) developing, recommending and reviewing corporate governance standards and policies for the Company, including oversight of the Company’s Insider Trading Policy and Procedures and (5) reviewing the sustainability program of the Company.

 The Committee shall be comprised of three or more members of the Board of Directors, each of whom must qualify as an independent director ("Independent Directors") under the NASDAQ listing requirements, and such additional standards that the Committee may establish.
 The members shall be appointed annually to one-year terms by the Board.
 The Board shall designate one member of the Committee as Chair.